PM Modi's Punjab visit cancelled due to 'major lapse in security': MHA

-Prime Minister Narendra Modi's scheduled visit to Punjab's Ferozepur to address a rally was cancelled today "due to some reasons", Union Minister Mansukh Mandaviya announced from the state on Wednesday.
+Prime Minister Narendra Modi's scheduled visit to Punjab's Ferozepur to address a rally was cancelled today "due to some reasons", Union Minister Mansukh Mandaviya announced from the stage on Wednesday.

 Elaborating on the reason, the Ministry of Home Affairs (MHA) released a statement wherein it mentioned that there was a "major lapse in the security of PM," and that it is taking cognisance of this serious security lapse has sought a detailed report from the state government.
 "State Government has also been asked to fix responsibility for this lapse and take strict action," MHA stated.